 Mount Engadine has been recognized for its contributions to sustainable hospitality by Alberta Tourism, saluting our efforts to run a luxurious facility that exists in harmony with the wilderness around us.
 We continually strive to ensure that our guests are able to interact with the beautiful provincial park that surrounds us symbiotically, maintaining a “tread lightly” mentality so that we do not disturb any of the beauty of our surroundings.

 Mount Engadine won the Alto Award for Sustainable Tourism in 2010, which is one of nine awards in the Alto Awards program, designed to recognize and celebrate individuals and organizations committed to enriching Alberta’s tourism industry and who, by their actions, inspire others and demonstrate what can be achieved by working together.
-We’ve also been recognized with a Trip Advisor Certificate of Excellence in 2016 and 2017 and 2015, 2016 & 2017 Guest Review Awards at Booking.com.
+We’ve been recognized with a KAYAK Travel Award in 2021, a Trip Advisor Certificate of Excellence in 2019, 2018, 2017 and 2016, and by Guest Review Awards at Booking.com in 2020, 2017, 2016 and 2015.
+Mount Engadine was also named as 1 of 5 Canadian Hotels on Fodor’s Travel’s list of the 101 Most Incredible Hotels in the World for 2022.